Jewish history: Expulsions of the Jews of Spain and Portugal

 Significant repression of Spain's numerous community occurred during the 14th century, notably a major pogrom in 1391 which resulted in the majority of Spain's 300,000 Jews converting to Catholicism.
 With the conquest of the Muslim Kingdom of Granada in 1492, the Catholic monarchs issued the Alhambra Decree, and Spain's remaining 100,000 Jews were forced to choose between conversion and exile.
 The expulsion of the Jews of Spain, is regarded by Jews as the worst catastrophe between the destruction of Jerusalem in 73 CE and the Holocaust of the 1940s.

 As a result, an estimated 50,000 to 70,000 Jews left Spain, the remainder joining Spain's already numerous Converso community.
-Perhaps a quarter of a million Conversos thus were gradually absorbed by the dominant Catholic culture, although those among them who secretly practiced Judaism were subject to 40 years of intense repression by the Spanish Inquisition.
+Perhaps a quarter of a million Conversos thus were gradually absorbed by the dominant Catholic culture, although those among them who secretly practised Judaism were subject to 40 years of intense repression by the Spanish Inquisition.
 This was particularly the case up until 1530, after which the trials of Conversos by the Inquisition dropped to 3% of the total.
 Similar expulsions of Sephardic Jews occurred 1493 in Sicily (37,000 Jews) and Portugal in 1496.
 The expelled Spanish Jews fled mainly to the Ottoman Empire and North Africa and Portugal.
 A small number also settled in Holland and England.

 The expulsion followed a long process of expulsions and bans from what are now England, France, Germany, Austria, and Holland.
 In January 1492, the last Muslim state was defeated in Spain and six months later the Jews of Spain (the largest community in the world) were required to convert or leave without their property.
-100,000 converted with many continuing to secretly practice Judaism, for which the Catholic church's inquisition (led by Torquemada) now mandated a sentence of death by public burning.
+100,000 converted with many continuing to secretly practice Judaism, for which the Catholic church's inquisition (led by Tomás de Torquemada) now mandated a sentence of death by public burning.
 175,000 left Spain.

 Many Spanish Jews moved to North Africa, Poland and the Ottoman Empire, especially Thessaloniki (now in Greece) which became the world's largest Jewish city.
 Some groups headed to the Middle East and Palestine, within the domains of the Ottoman Empire.
 About 100,000 Spanish Jews were allowed into Portugal, however five years later, their children were seized and they were given the choice of conversion or departing without them.